 In this courier service business plan, the management will be headed by the owner of the business.
-They will hire to manage various aspects of the business.
+They will hire to manage various aspects of the business plan delivery service.
 Management structure is also important for creating a business plan for a bank loan.
 This management structure will be closely related to the one we saw in business plan for a Mexican restaurant.

 2.3 Customers of Courier Company

-The next thing that we need to discuss are the customers that the business will be serving.
+The next thing that we need to discuss are the customers that the business plan delivery service will be serving.
 It is important to know the customers as only then we can see how the business will be run.
 The main customers of the business will be the following:

 - Privat customers who want to send letters.

-- Businesses that want the service for their business.
+- Businesses that want the service for their business plan delivery service.

 - Ecommerce companies.